The effects of solutes

 transition temperature to the (absolute) melting or boiling temperature.

 The weight of the skater is say 1 kN.
-I'm not a skater, but let me guess at a lower bound for the skate-ice contact area of say 100 mm2.
-(Say 200 mm long by 0.5 mm wide: skaters, is this reasonable?)
-So, with this value, the pressure is increased by
+I'm not a skater, but let's start with an estimate of the skate-ice contact area as say 100 mm2.
+(The value depends on how far the skate cuts into the ice.
+Say 200 mm long by 0.5 mm wide: skaters, is this reasonable?)
+So, with this value, the pressure is increased by (1 kN)/100 mm2 = 10 MPa or 100 atmospheres.
+A kg of water (one litre) freezes to give

 about 1.1 litre of ice, so the change in specific volume is about